stellar/go/exp/ticker/docs/API.md

 ```

+## GraphQL interface
+Asset, issuer, markets and ticker data can be queried through a GraphQL interface, which is also provided by the Ticker.

+To explore the GraphQL queries, you can access the GraphiQL URL: https://ticker-v2.stellar.org/graphiql

 ## Orderbook
-Orderbook data can be retrieved directly from Horizon.
+Apart from the orderbook data provided by `markets.json`, orderbook data can be retrieved directly from Horizon.
 In order to retrieve `ask` and `bid` data, you have to provide the following parameters from the asset pairs:

 - `selling_asset_type`: type of selling asset (e.g. `native`, `credit_alphanum4`)
 - `selling_asset_code`: code of the selling asset.
 Omit if `selling_asset_type` = `native`